Slow graph bootstrap percolation I: Cycles: Proof outline

 when $k$ is odd.
 Likewise

 when $k$ is even.
+Theorem \ref{thm:strategy_upperbound} is proven in Section \ref{sec:cycles_upper} and follows from a delicate analysis.
+For parts \ref{upperpart1} and \ref{upperpart2}, we will identify an appropriate $xy$-path and deduce the result by considering cycle processes on paths.
+For \ref{upperpart3}, which is the most challenging, this will no longer work.
+Using subpaths can in fact get close to the result, even showing $x$ and $y$ are adjacent after just $r+1$ steps.
+However, to get our exact result we need to take a more refined look at the exact edges that are added and at what time, in order to have $x$ and $y$ adjacent at time $r$.
+This leads us to consider walks instead of paths, which locally behave like paths with respect to the process.

 To obtain a lower bound of the form $M_{C_k}(n) \geq r$ we need to specify a starting graph $G$ and an edge $e\in \binom{V(G)}2$ such that $e$ is present at time $r$ but not at time $r-1$.
 In view of Theorem \ref{thm:strategy_upperbound} it suffices to give a pair of vertices (from different partite sets if $G$ is bipartite and $k$ is even) that are not adjacent at time $r-1$.
+This is the content of the following theorem.

 \begin{thm}[Lower bound part] Let $k\geq 3$, and let $G$ be a graph with $C_k$-process $(G_i)_{i\geq 0}$.
 Define $r$ as in \eqref{eq:defofr}, and set

 when $k$ is even.
 Then the following hold for $n$ sufficiently large: \begin{enumerate} \item If $k$ is odd and $G=P_n$, then $\{ 0, (k-1)^{r-1}-F(k-2,k) \} \notin E(G_i)$ for $i<r$. \item If $k$ is even and $G=P^\Delta$ (see Figure \ref{fig:pathtriangle}) on $\ell+3\leq n$ vertices then for the vertices $v_\ell,w_\ell\in V(P^\Delta)$ we have that $\{ v_\ell, w_{\ell}\} \notin E(G_i)$ for $i<r$. \end{enumerate} \end{thm}